The views expressed by the host on this program documented to be almost always right 99.6% of the time.

 You might have known that.

-And apparently the uh the uh not very many people do either because the University of Irvine is in heap big doo-doo over this.
+And apparently, not very many people do either because the University of Irvine is in a heap big doo-doo over this.

 We'll be back and continue right after this.

-A quick uh Wikipedia search during the obscene profit timeout, and indeed, according to Wikipedia, to the extent you can believe that, fried chicken at waffles is indeed a soul food dish.
+And indeed, according to Wikipedia, to the extent you can believe that, fried chicken and waffles is indeed a soul food dish.

 We looked it up.

-Now, I I I have to tell you, uh I'm I'm stunned.
+Now, I have to tell you, I'm stunned.

-I mean, I didn't know that, but apparently nobody at UC Irvine knows it either, including the uh see that the black student union doesn't know it.
+I mean, I didn't know that, but apparently nobody at UC Irvine knows it either, including the Black Student Union doesn't know it.

 Let us review this.

-You see Irvine says fried chicken and waffle dinner on Martin Luther King Jr.
+UC Irvine says fried chicken and waffle dinner on Martin Luther King Jr. Day was insensitive.

 The menu and a sign in the dining hall read MLK holiday special, chicken and waffles.